 With Cloud Computing at its prime, various cloud service vendors have contested to claim supremacy in the Cloud domain.
 AWS and Azure have been relentless and have taken the top honors for a while now.
 However, the question that bothers people most is which Cloud vendor to choose.
-In this article on AWS vs Azure, we will compare these cloud giants to help you figure out what best suits your business needs.
+In this article on AWS vs Azure, we will compare these cloud giants to help you figure out which one best suits your business needs.

 So, let us get started.